cherrypy/cherrypy/docs/tutorials.rst

 .. note::

-   To add coverage support to pytest, you'll need to install it by ``pip install pytest-cov``
+   To `add coverage support to pytest <https://pytest-cov.rtfd.io>`_, you'll need to install it by ``pip install pytest-cov``

 This tells us that one line is missing.
 Of course it is because that is only executed when the python program is started directly.
-We can simply change the following lines in tut12.py:
+We can simply change the following lines in ``tut12.py``:

 .. code-block:: python
    :lineno-start: 17